smucclaw/sandbox/inari/advent-of-gf/day02/README.md

 2. Interpret
     ```
     $ python interpret.py
+    Number of original shares:
+    > 4534
+    Number of new shares:
+    > three thousand fifty
     ```

+    (Alternatively, you can leave the number of shares blank, and it will default to *1000* and *two hundred*.)

 You should get a list of values for the shares from A to L.
 ```